alawi030/DTC-Report-Analysis-Tool/Readme.md

-Certainly!
-Here's an example of a `README.md` file for the given project:

 # Manufacturer DTC Analyzer

 Manufacturer DTC Analyzer is a GUI application built using Python and tkinter.
 It allows users to process a summary table by analyzing fault codes and generating corresponding comments based on specific rules.